michael-hart99/_dis_connect/README.md

 certbot -d www.mywebsite.com --manual --preferred-challenges dns certonly
 ```

+Note: The project is set-up by default to use public STUN and TURN services.
+There
+are security vulnerabilities to this(particularly TURN) and if you are interested in
+hosting your own STUN/TURN, it is incredibly simple using [coturn](https://github.com/coturn/coturn).

 ## Set-up

+You'll need a website to host this service on.
+I recommend nginx because I found
+it reliable and easy to begin with.
+I found [this tutorial](https://linuxize.com/post/how-to-set-up-nginx-server-blocks-on-debian-9/)
+to be a helpful and speedy nginx intro.
+I've included my simple server config in
+the repo as nginxserver.config.example.

 After cloning the repo and obtaining a domain with certification, you'll need to
 edit two files.